Welcome2025-11-13T14:51:22-05:00

-JFK’s Cape Cod Story
+JFK’s Cape Cod Experience

 Visit the John F. Kennedy Hyannis Museum to learn about the legacy of President Kennedy and his deep connection to Cape Cod where he enjoyed special days with family and friends.
 The Cape was the one place he could relax and feel at home, even while bearing the weight of the world.
 Learn why Hyannis Port was considered the “heart and home” of the Kennedys then and now.
 Step into the unforgettable Summer White House days of the 1960s when a beloved President and his family brought joy and hope to the nation.